Regenerate certs for PuppetDB (split installs)

 cp /etc/puppetlabs/puppet/ssl/certs/<CERTNAME>.pem /opt/puppetlabs/server/data/postgresql/9.4/data/certs/_local.cert.pem cp /etc/puppetlabs/puppet/ssl/private_keys/<CERTNAME>.pem /opt/puppetlabs/server/data/postgresql/9.4/data/certs/_local.private_key.pem chmod 400 /opt/puppetlabs/server/data/postgresql/9.4/data/certs/* chown pe-postgres:pe-postgres /opt/puppetlabs/server/data/postgresql/9.4/data/certs/*

-On PuppetDB, restart all PE-related services with the following commands:
+On the PuppetDB node, restart all PE-related services with the following commands:

 puppet resource service puppet ensure=running puppet resource service pe-puppetdb ensure=running puppet resource service pe-postgresql ensure=running puppet resource service mcollective ensure=running